-Kodi organizes your media file, be it music, videos or photos, beautifully and you can play these files from local and network storage media and the internet.
-So apart from the local media, you can also watch YouTube, Netflix, Hulu, Prime Video etc on Kodi.
+Kodi organizes your media files, be it music, videos or photos, beautifully and you can play these files from local and network storage media and the internet.
+Apart from the local media, you can also watch YouTube, Netflix, Hulu, Prime Video etc on Kodi.

 Installing latest Kodi version on Ubuntu and Linux Mint

-You can add the official PPA repository of Kodi using this command in a terminal (use Ctrl+Alt+T shortcut in Ubuntu to launch terminal):
+Open a terminal in Ubuntu using Ctrl+Alt+T shortcut.
+You can add the official PPA repository of Kodi using this command in the terminal.

 sudo add-apt-repository ppa:team-xbmc/ppa